 Using NIMS allows us to work together to prepare for, prevent, respond to, recover from, and mitigate the effects of incidents.

 NIMS provides a consistent framework for incident management at all jurisdictional levels, regardless of the cause, size, or complexity of the incident.
 Building on the Incident Command System (ICS), NIMS provides the Nation’s first responders and authorities with the same foundation for incident management for terrorist attacks, natural disasters, and all other emergencies.
 NIMS requires that ICS be institutionalized and used to manage all domestic incidents.

 All Oregon jurisdictions receiving preparedness funds or receiving direct benefit from these funds must be NIMS compliant.
 This is a Federal requirement that the State cannot waive or defer.

-Primary contact is Zachary Swick, ext.
+Primary contact is Zach Swick, ext.
 22233, alternate is Kelly Jo Craigmiles, ext.
 22246.
 Point of Contact Memo